BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 **Relationship Point Choices**:
 - Find the purple bookcase secret while Karen is following you (+2 Karen)

-Follow the secret path through said bookshelf to find an *Eviolite* and the *Claydol Crest*.
+Follow the secret path through said bookshelf to find an *Eviolite*, *Falinksite*, and the *Claydol Crest*!
 Backtrack and exit to the second floor.
 To the right is a grunt.

 !battle(["Peridot",:TEAMAA_F,1], "Blessed Field")

 Enter the door on the right to get the *Darmanitan Crest*.
 Go down the stairs to the left.
 Follow this path to a door to grab the *Spiritomb Crest*.
 Further along this path, step on the blue tile.
 Make your way back to the first floor toward the entrance, and exit out the rightmost door.

 !battle(["Malachite",:TEAMAA_M,1], "Blessed Field")

 Step on the green tile and step on the teleporter.
 Make your way back to 2F.
 Cross the bridge near the AA grunt.
 Take the stairs at the left to reach the *Torterra Crest*.
 Back downstairs, go straight up and follow this path all the way through until the top of the castle.
+After a scene, fight our next Gimmighoul and get *100 Gimmighoul Coins*!

-After a scene, start heading down the castle.
-After two sets of stairs, you'll notice a cave has opened at the top, so head in to catch **Larvesta**!
+Start heading down the stairs.
+After two sets, you'll notice a cave has opened at the top, so head in to catch **Larvesta**!

 Climb the stairs to the left as soon as you can.